 Hypothyroidism (underactive thyroid) accounts for the majority of cases of thyroid imbalance — up to 80 percent according to some estimates.
 This condition occurs when your body produces too little thyroid hormone, leading to issues such as:3

 - Achy muscles and muscle weakness

 - Heavy menstrual periods

 - Elevated blood cholesterol level

 - Brittle hair and nails

-If left untreated, hypothyroidism can lead to obesity, joint pain, infertility, goiter (thyroid enlargement) and heart disease, but because the symptoms can mimic other diseases, or even be attributed to aging, many people do not realize the thyroid connection.
-Further, the symptoms may be mild at first, becoming increasingly severe only after a number of years, making them easy to overlook.
+If left untreated, hypothyroidism can lead to obesity, joint pain, infertility, goiter (thyroid enlargement) and heart issues, but because the symptoms can mimic other diseases, or even be attributed to aging, many people do not realize the thyroid connection.
+Further, the issues may be mild at first, becoming increasingly noticeable only after a number of years, making them easy to overlook.

 Other less common causes of hypothyroidism include:

 - Radiation therapy used to treat head and neck cancers

 - Thyroid surgery